 You are here

-In 2000, Yoon took a departure from fine dining and struck out on his own by renovating his favorite local dive bar in Santa Monica, Father’s Office, where he sought to reinterpret the simple, flavorful dishes found in the European bars he enjoyed and where the food menu would be designed to complement the drink menu.
+Yoon eventually struck out on his own by renovating his favorite local dive bar in Santa Monica, Father’s Office, where he reinterpreted the simple, flavorful dishes found in the European bars he enjoyed.
 Father’s Office trail blazed the gastro pub movement and has been nationally praised for its signature craft brew selection of over 55 local and small-batch varieties.

-In his spare time, Yoon is an avid hockey player and belongs to a league in Culver City and collects vintage watches and champagne for his 5,000+ bottle cellar.
+In his spare time, Yoon is an avid hockey player, belonging to a league in Culver City.
+He also collects vintage watches and champagne for his 5,000-plus bottle cellar.